dtube/dtube/README.md

 * `--production` will minify and merge the javascript and css files.

 Meteor will automatically push any change on the code to the browser while you keep the meteor dev server running.

+## Working with Uploads

+For doing anything on the upload side, it is strongly recommended to run your own [dtube/ipfs-uploader](https://github.com/dtube/ipfs-uploader).
+Then simply point `upload.js` to `localhost:5000` instead of our production encoding servers.

+## Working on the Player

+As you can see, we use the embed directly available on emb.d.tube.
+This is the [dtube/embed](https://github.com/dtube/embed) repository.
+Feel free to clone it and directly point the `player.js` to your file:// version of the player if you want to make changes that include the player.

+## Working with pre-rendering for bots

+The [dtube/minidtube](https://github.com/dtube/minidtube) repository is responsible for all the pre-rendering and serving a decent version of d.tube to bots which normally wouldn't be able to.

 ## Structure